Luhansk Region

 People

-Ukrainian civilians
+Ukrainian preschoolers

-Victims of abductions in occupied Luhansk Oblast.
+Preschools in occupied Luhansk

 People

-Ukrainian civilians
+Ukrainian preschoolers

-Victims of abductions in occupied Luhansk Oblast.
+Preschools in occupied Luhansk

 Context